If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 19. Volunteering

-Caption: Engaging in volunteering activities helps build your team by creating opportunities to learn new ways to collaborate and help the community together.
+Caption: Volunteering helps build your team by creating opportunities to learn new ways to collaborate and help the community.

 Volunteering is similar to community service.
-You and your team can get together to do voluntary work for the community like organizing a food drive, mentoring in a local school, working as event staff, hosting a fundraiser, organizing a blood drive or immunization, etc.
+You and your team can get together to do voluntary work for the community, such as organizing a food drive, mentoring in a local school, working as event staff, hosting a fundraiser, organizing a blood drive or immunization, etc.

 20. One Minute to Win it

-In the workplace, you can set aside free time to engage everyone in a one-minute challenge where they try to complete simple but tricky tasks in just one minute.
+In the workplace, you can set aside free time to engage everyone in a one-minute challenge.
+In this challenge, they try to complete simple but tricky tasks in just one minute.
 It gives a healthy adrenaline rush as each member tries desperately to finish a task before time runs out.

 21. Virtual Happy Hour Trivia

-Caption: Virtual Happy Hour Trivia is an activity that is perfect for bonding, engaging, and lifting team spirit.
+Caption: Virtual Happy Hour Trivia is a perfect activity for bonding, engaging, and lifting team spirit.

-In this virtual team-building activity, you and your team will engage in a trivia game in Hamish McDuff’s virtual pub.
-This virtual pub game experience has more than 20 categories for you to choose from.
+In this virtual team-building activity, you and your team will play a trivia game in Hamish McDuff’s virtual pub.
+This virtual pub game experience has more than 20 categories for you.

 22. Virtual Trivia Championship